Mr. Brendan Symth, MLA

 Senator the Hon.
 Robert Hill

-We have pleasure in presenting the report of the Australian Alps Liaison Committee for the period 1st July 1998 to 30th June 1999 in accordance with the requirements of the Memorandum of Understanding for the Cooperative Management of the Australian Alps national parks.
+We have pleasure in presenting the report of the Australian Alps Liaison Committee for the period 1st July 1999 to 30th June 2000 in accordance with the requirements of the Memorandum of Understanding for the Cooperative Management of the Australian Alps.

 |Dr Colin Adrian